-In addition, the capacity for adaptation to climate change is low, with poverty equating to reduced choice at the individual level while governance generally fails to prioritise and act on climate change.
+In addition, the capacity for adaptation to climate change is low, with poverty equating to reduced choice at the individual level while governance generally fails to prioritize and act on climate change.
 Sustainable solutions are required among rural populations.

 The Africa Climate Action Initiative (ACAI) seeks to enable communities across the continent to mitigate and adapt to climate change through the combination and application of impactful technologies.
 Our model focuses on solar-powered irrigation combined with free educational resources.
 Solar energy is a low-cost, clean and durable way to access water year-round for people and crops, while drip irrigation improves yields while conserving water.
 The use of regenerative agricultural practices on farms restores soil health and improves the water cycle.
 Such off-grid systems, being developed by leading companies such as SunCulture, give rural populations the tools to become environmental stewards and manage projects that are effectively carbon sinks while improving community health and food security.

 Each solar hub can support free educational resources that seek to increase rural access to education and support entrepreneurship, especially for women and girls.
 We are leveraging the tremendous advancements that have taken place towards universal education, and this will be made possible through partnerships with organizations such as Rumie Initiative and One Billion.
 Research has shown that educating girls is one of the best investments to combat climate change.